 Average seam thickness is 2.2m for the Nine Foot Seam and 1.8m for the Six Foot Seam.

-These results confirm the potential for Lochinvar to produce a low ash high volatile coking coal product at a high yield that will be attractive to the UK and European steel industry and provide a strong platform for the completion of the Lochinvar Scoping Study.
+These results confirm the potential for Lochinvar to produce a low ash high volatile coking coal product at a high yield that will be attractive to the UK and European steel industry.

-- Proximity to main West Coast Railway which links directly to Steel mills in UK and ports to access European market
+- 7km to main West Coast Main Line railway which links directly to nearby Steel mills in UK and nearby ports to access European market

 - Lower labour rates when compared to Australian mining costs

-- Excellent fiscal regime with low corporate taxes and royalties
+- Excellent UK fiscal regime with low corporate taxes and royalties

 Lochinvar Infrastructure and Potential Markets